rdmtc/node-red-contrib-german-holidays/README.md

 - **date**, `msg.date` if defined only the Holiday information for the defined date will given.
 If this is given, the output will be **only** a day object representing this day.
 - **year**, `msg.year` if defined only the Holiday information for the defined year will given.
 Will only work if no `msg.date` or `msg.ts` are in the input message, because otherwise the year information from there will be used.

 - **region**, `msg.region` the region which should be used for getting holidays.
 If this property is in the input message only the holidays of the region will be considered and nit the setup holidays in the configuration of the node.
-This property must be a string of two letters with the german state shortcut (BY=Bayern, BE=Berlin, ...).
+This property must be a string of two letters with the German state shortcut (BY=Bayern, BE=Berlin, ...).

 ### generic day object **day-object**